-There was a scandal involving allegations of bribery used to win the rights to the Games.
+There was a scandal involving allegations of bribery used to win the rights to the 2002 Olympic Winter Games.
 Before its successful bid, Salt Lake City had attempted four times to secure the games, failing each time.
-In 1998, members of the International Olympic Committee (IOC) were accused of taking gifts from the Salt Lake Organizing Committee (SLOC) during the bidding process.
+In 1998, the International Olympic Committee (IOC) members were accused of taking gifts from the Salt Lake Organizing Committee (SLOC) during the bidding process.
 The allegations resulted in the expulsion of several IOC members and the adoption of new IOC rules.

 The Alpine Skiing events were held in three different venues in Salt Lake in 2002.